yata-/Bridge/Compiler/TranslatorTests/readme.md

 **Working with server-side NUnit tests**

  1) Install a NUnit test runner.
 For example,  NUnit Test Adapter for Visual Studio https://visualstudiogallery.msdn.microsoft.com/6ab922d0-21c0-4f06-ab5f-4ecd1fe7175d
- 2) Run the tests in Visual Studio `Test Explorer` window
+ 2) Run the tests in Visual Studio `Test Explorer` window.

- 3) Basically, there are two reasons why a test can fail:
+Basically, there are two reasons why a test can fail:

-    A) Difference in actual output compared to expected:
+   1) Difference in actual output compared to expected:
        - See the test error description to check the difference between actual and expected outputs;
        - Copy actual output from *Bridge\output* folder into *Bridge\reference* folder and use any Diff tool to check all the differences.
 Please note there is a utility located at https://github.com/bridgedotnet/Bridge/blob/master/Compiler/TranslatorTests/CopyOutputToReference/CopyOutputToReference.sln
          The utility copies `actual` output into corresponding `reference` folder for each Bridge test project (do not forget to run test before running the copy utility to generate output before copying).

-	B) Corresponding `Bridge test project` cannot be compiled and (or) transpiled:
+    2) Corresponding `Bridge test project` cannot be compiled and (or) transpiled:
        - open the corresponding Bridge test *test.csproj* project file in Visual Studio and rebuild it to see the underlying errors

 **Adding tests**

   There are two existing `Bridge test projects` to test features (Test16) and bugs (Test18).
 In general, they should be used for testing new bugs and features: